djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 # npm and npx 10.5.0 on nodejs 20.12.2
 npm -v

 # Install yarn for Rails jsbundling/cssbundling or webpacker
 # npm install -g yarn
 ```

+I use Go for another site which uses npx.
+This install above has broken that pipeline fully.
+Can't even deploy to Netlify.

+hugo v0.92.2+extended linux/amd64 BuildDate=2023-01-31T11:11:57Z VendorInfo=ubuntu:0.92.2-1ubuntu0.1
+ERROR 2024/05/02 11:29:22 Page.URL is deprecated and will be removed in Hugo 0.93.0.
+Use .Permalink or .RelPermalink.
+If what you want is the front matter URL value, use .Params.url
+Error: Error building site: POSTCSS: failed to transform "css/styles.css" (text/css): unknown command: npx.
+Perhaps you have to reshim?

+I use Jekyll which uses Ruby for another site.
+This install has broken that too, but I can just deploy to Github Pages and it works there.

 ## Install Rails